David Willis has been awarded as the 2018 Detroit Master Technician by Penske Australia.

 “It inspired me to push further in my pursuit of knowledge.
 The technology and manufacturing processes I saw were nothing short of awesome, and it all confirmed my view that the products we represent are truly world-class.”

-As Penske Power Systems' Master Technician, David will receive a trip to the United States to tour the world-class manufacturing facilities of Detroit and Daimler.
+As Penske Australia Master Technician, David will receive a trip to the United States to tour the world-class manufacturing facilities of Detroit and Daimler.
 David will also tour the Team Penske motorsport facility in North Carolina.